VeloclubMammut/murgash/content/info.en.md

 ### Registration
-Online registraction closes on 21.09.2018 /Friday/ at http://murgash.veloclubmammut.com/.
+Online registration closes on 21.09.2018 /Friday/ at http://murgash.veloclubmammut.com/.

 Race numbers can be picked up from 15.08.2018,  up to 21.09.2018 19:00h, in **PaVé Bike Shop and Repair**  ***Sofia, Zlatovrah.
 Str 50***.
 Race numbers will be given out at the start in Buhovo only under exceptional circumstances and if you can provide a payment receipt!
 After the race end, the race numbers will be collected by the commissaires.
 Thank you for your cooperation!

-Entry Fee:
+#### Entry Fee:
  -  until 31.08.2018, 23:59h: **40 BGN**!
  -  from 01.09 until 21.09.2018, 18:59h: **60 BGN**!